bipio-server/bipio/README.md

 For Ubuntu users, a sample upstart script is supplied in config/upstart_bip.conf which should be copied to /etc/init and reconfigured to suit your environment.
 If you'd like it managed by Monit...

+## Updating

+Updating BipIO via `npm` will resolve any new dependencies for you, however if you're checking out from the repository directly with `git pull` you may need to manually run `npm install` to download any new dependencies (bundled pods, for example).

+If you're going the `git pull` route and want to save this step, create a git 'post merge' hook by copying it from `./tools` like so :

+    mkdir -p .git/hooks
+    cp ./tools/post-merge .git/hooks
+    chmod ug+x .git/hooks/post-merge

+This will automatically install any missind dependencies every time you `git pull`

 ### Monit Config

 /etc/monit/config.d/bipio.conf